leonardo-rinaldi/Arduino/Arduino robot/README.md

-This is a prototype of a robot that i created.
-In this moment he can only avoid obstacles because it is a prototype and i didnt added other functionality :)
+This is a prototype of a robot that I created.
+In this moment he can only avoid obstacles because it is a prototype and I didn't added other functionality :)
 To move he use two motors in the rear that utilize a H bridge (L293D) for the reversal.
 To avoid the obstacles uses three HC-SR04 sensor (front, left and right).
 It is all controlled by an Arduino Uno board.
 Regarding the power supply, it works via some 18650 batteries.